greenelab/deep-review/sections/05_treat.md

 Issues, we had reservations about whether the improvements in expression prediction are good enough to make a practical difference in the domain and feature selection and construction.*
+*Also, note that this now (partially?) covered in the drug repositioning subsection above.*

 ### Ligand-Based Prediction of Bioactivity